-- Exemption, Waiver, Extension Requests If the request is for: Military, sick, and/or administrative leave for any regulation, the following materials must be submitted: - a.
-A letter from the agency's chief or sheriff on agency letterhead outlining: - The officer's name and the dates of absence; - The type of request being submitted (exemption, waiver, extension); - An explanation why the training could not be completed in the mandated timeframe; and - The specific program to which the request pertains. - b.
-If submitting a 24-hour annual in-service training request for the three-month extension, the letter must include a detailed explanation of the efforts made by the employing agency to obtain training for the applying officer; and how the agency plans to make up the missed training by March 31.
+- 1. Exemption, Waiver, Extension Requests If the request is for: Military, sick, and/or administrative leave, the following materials must be submitted: - a.
+A letter from the agency's chief or sheriff on agency letterhead outlining: - The officer's name and the dates of absence; - The type of request being submitted (Exemption, Waiver, Extension); - An explanation why the training could not be completed in the mandated timeframe; and - The specific program to which the request pertains. - b.
+If submitting a 24-hour annual in-service training request for the three-month Extension, the letter must include a detailed explanation of the efforts made by the employing agency to obtain training for the applying officer; and how the agency plans to make up the missed training by March 31.